hildahamdahh/talent-match-dashboard/README.md

 ### 4. AI Integration (OpenRouter)
 The dashboard uses OpenRouter API to generate AI-powered insights and explanations.
 To enable this feature:
 a.
-Create an account on OpenRouter.ai.
+Create an account on (https://openrouter.ai/)
 b.
 Generate an API key from your profile settings.
 c.
 In Streamlit Cloud, go to App Settings → Secrets, and add:
 ```